 Toyota Prius+ (2016-2020)

+If you live in London, chances are you’ll have seen many a Prius+ knocking about, even if you’ve never noticed one, because it’s a popular choice among minicab drivers.
 It’s not the best looking car around, but if you can live with the quirky styling, the Toyota Prius+ makes a thoroughly sensible hybrid family car.
-The regular Prius is probably the best known hybrid on sale, and the '+' part of the name tells you that this one has seven seats and is an MPV rather than a hatchback.
-Think of it as a rival to the likes of the Renault Grand Scenic.
+The regular Prius is probably the best-known hybrid on sale, and the '+' part of the name tells you that this one has seven seats and is an MPV rather than a hatchback.
+Think of it as a rival to the likes of the Volkswagen Touran.
+Despite being a people carrier, the third-row seats in the Prius+ are best kept for occasional use.
+If you carry seven regularly, especially adults, then the functionality of a larger MPV such as the Ford Galaxy or S-Max - or a seven-seat SUV - may suit you better.

 However, even a hybrid SUV will struggle to match the fuel economy of the Prius+.
-Depending on the exact spec, it achieves 64.2-68.9mpg and emits as little as 96g/km of CO2; those figures are from the old and often unrealistic NEDC test, but the Prius+ should still be very economical around town.
+Depending on the exact spec, it achieves 64.2-68.9mpg and emits as little as 96g/km of CO2; those figures are from the old and often unrealistic NEDC test, but the Prius+ should still be very fuel-efficient around town.
 The driving experience is rather bland and performance is nothing to get excited about, while the CVT (Continuously Variable Transmission) automatic gearbox makes for noisy acceleration.
 The Prius+ has other virtues, though, not least a deserved reputation for reliability.

 Toyota Prius review